 Four Techniques to Make Butterfly Pea Flower Tea Properly

-Blue Butterfly Pea Flower Tea or Asian ‘pigeonwing’ tea is a caffeine-free tisane (tuh’zain) drink.
+Blue Butterfly Pea Flower Tea or Asian pigeonwing tea is a caffeine free tisane pronounced tuh’zain drink.
 When combined with acidic ingredients like lemon juice, the colour will change to lavender.
-The flowers are native to Thailand, Vietnam, and Malaysia but can be found in other Southeast Asian countries.
+The flowers are native to Thailand Vietnam and Malaysia but can be found in other Southeast Asian countries.
 This joyfully blue tea has been enjoyed in Thailand for centuries.
 It's simple to make at home.

 Tea connoisseurs know not to use an aluminium pot when making this tea as it will give the tea a metallic taste.
-Tea should be made with soft, filtered water to prevent any unwanted chlorine or other chemicals from tainting the delicate flavour of the tea.
+Tea should always be brewed using clean and filtered water to prevent any nasty build ups of chemicals like chlorine that can come from treated water.

-Medicinal properties of blue butterfly pea flower tea include controlling blood sugar levels, hair growth, pain relief, and improved eyesight.
+Medicinal properties of blue butterfly pea flower tea include controlling blood sugar levels hair growth pain relief and improved eyesight.
 This tea is also known to boost cognitive function and intelligence.
-This tea has a sweet and flowery flavour with a hint of mint.
+This tea has a delicious sweet and flowery flavour with a slight hint of mint.

 Brewing butterfly pea flower tea is a simple process that only requires a small handful of ingredients.
-All you need is water, tea leaves, and a sweetener of your choice.
+All you need is water and tea leaves and perhaps a sweetener of your choice.

-Then, pour the hot water over the tea leaves and let them steep for 3-5 minutes.
-The longer you let the tea steep, the stronger the flavour will be.
+Then pour the hot water over the tea leaves and let them steep for 3 to 5 minutes.
+The longer you let the tea steep the stronger the flavour will be.

-Once the tea has finished steeping, add your preferred sweetener and enjoy!
+Once the tea is fully steeped you can add your favourite sweetener and enjoy!
 Butterfly pea flower tea is a refreshing and fragrant beverage that can be enjoyed hot or cold.
-It's also naturally caffeine-free, so it's a great choice for those who are looking for an alternative to traditional tea.
+It's also naturally caffeine free so it's a great choice for those who are looking for an alternative to traditional tea.

-To make the tea, steep 1-2 teaspoons of butterfly pea flowers in hot water for 3-5 minutes.
+To make the tea steep 1 to 2 teaspoons of butterfly pea flowers in hot water for 3 to 5 minutes.
 Be sure to taste the tea as you go so you don't overdo it.
 You can sweeten the tea with honey or sugar if desired.

-If you are new to Butterfly Pea Tea, start by infusing for 1-2 minutes.
-If you like a more potent tea, increase the infusion time to 3-5 minutes.
-You can re-infuse butterfly pea flowers several times.
+If you are new to Butterfly Pea Tea start by infusing for 1 to 2 minutes.
+If you like a more potent tea increase the infusion time to 3 to 5 minutes.
+You can re infuse butterfly pea flowers several times.
 The general rule is that you can infuse the tea 3 times before the flavour starts to deteriorate.

 Cold Infusion Butterfly Pea Flower Tea